animation

 animate()

-that takes in a time in milliseconds and returns a numeric value.
+This helper returns a function f: (t: number) => number; that takes in a time in milliseconds and returns a numeric value.
 The numeric value represents the position, opacity, etc. of an object you wish to animate.
-The function f
+The function f will return startValue whenever t is less than startTime, and similarly will return endValue whenever t is greater than startTime + duration.

 Takes a single object with the following keys: